lumoslabs/i18n-instrument/README.md

 So glad you asked.

 The only foolproof way to collect information about the localization strings your app is using is during runtime.
 This gem, i18n-instrument, is capable of annotating calls to `I18n.t` in Ruby/Rails and Javascript (provided you're using the capable [i18n-js gem](https://github.com/fnando/i18n-js)).
 Whenever one of these methods is called, i18n-instrument will fire the `on_record` callback and pass you some useful information.
 From there, the possibilities are endless.
-You could log the information to the console, write it somewhere useful, save it to a database, you name it.
+You could log the information to the console, write it down somewhere useful, save it to a database, you name it.

 ## Callbacks